Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

 5. Pool of Siloam

-The Pool of Siloam in the Leura area of the Blue Mountains is the first natural waterhole on this list that is located just underneath a waterfall.
-Albeit a small waterfall, in this case.
+The Pool of Siloam, located in the Leura area of the Blue Mountains, is a stunning natural waterhole directly beneath a small waterfall.

-The waterhole and waterfall are part of Gordon Creek, which eventually drops into Jamison Valley via Gordon Falls, a bit further away.
+This charming waterhole and waterfall are part of Gordon Creek, which eventually flows into Jamison Valley via Gordon Falls, a little further downstream.

-There are multiple ways to get to the Pool of Siloam, but the easiest and quickest way is from Gordon Falls Reserve on Lone Pine Avenue, where you will find a reasonably sized car park.
+There are several ways to reach the Pool of Siloam, but the easiest and quickest route starts at Gordon Falls Reserve on Lone Pine Avenue, where you’ll find a well-sized car park.

 Find the trailhead to Pool of Siloam on Google Maps.